kamasuPaul/hacker-rank-challenges/README.md

 # hacker-rank-challenges
-Coding challenges from the hacker rank 3 months interview preparation.
+Coding challenges from hacker rank.
+## why am doing these challenges?
+To keep fit, through out the year